Chart Color Schemes

 Health

-Kuraby's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups
+Kuraby's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Private health cover stands at approximately 52% of Kuraby's total population (~4,739 people), slightly higher than the average SA2 area but lower than Greater Brisbane's 55.8%.
-Asthma and arthritis are the most prevalent medical conditions in Kuraby, affecting 6.0 and 4.7% of residents respectively.
-Notably, 78.9% of residents report being completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents exhibit low chronic condition prevalence.
-The area has 12.8% of residents aged 65 and over (1,159 people), lower than Greater Brisbane's 15.2%.
-Health outcomes among seniors are particularly strong, aligning with national rankings for the general population.
+Private health cover was approximately 52% of the total population (~4,840 people), leading that of the average SA2 area but slightly lower than Greater Brisbane's 55.8%.
+The most common medical conditions were asthma (6.0%) and arthritis (4.7%).
+A majority of residents, 78.9%, declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents had low chronic condition prevalence.
+Kuraby has 12.1% of residents aged 65 and over (1,119 people), lower than Greater Brisbane's 15.1%.
+Health outcomes among seniors were particularly strong, broadly in line with the general population nationally.

 Frequently Asked Questions - Health